USDA-ARS-GBRU/crossword/README.md

 A data-driven simulation language for the design of genetic-mapping experiments and breeding strategies

 ## Installation:
 0. Open a command prompt and run R by typing "R[enter]".
-Unless otherwise indicated, the following commands should be typed at the R prompt.
+Unless otherwise indicated, the following commands should be typed at the R prompt. "devtools" is required to install any package from github.
+If you do not have it, it can be installed by the following command:

+        install.packages("devtools")

 1. If simcross is not installed, we suggest to install it in advance.

         devtools::install_github("kbroman/simcross")